-Three other suspects were arrested in the case.
-Joshua Miner, 26, and Adam Landerman, 21, are awaiting trial, while Alissa Massaro pleaded guilty to robbery and concealment of a homicidal death in exchange for a 10-year prison sentence.
+Landerman is awaiting trial, and the fourth person, Alissa Massaro, 20, pleaded guilty to robbery and concealing a homicidal death in exchange for a 10-year prison sentence.
 She is a prosecution witness.